Doomsword: Debut album period (1997–1999)

-In 1998 DoomSword were signed by Italian label Underground Symphony and released their first same-titled album in 1999.
+In 1998, DoomSword were signed by Italian label Underground Symphony and released their first same-titled album in 1999.
 New singer Nightcomer joined the band (Deathmaster only took care of guitars).
-After the release of the album the band almost split up, with Nightcomer and Guardian Angel leaving DoomSword.
+After the release of the album, the band almost split up, with Nightcomer and Guardian Angel leaving DoomSword.

 Dragonheart period (2001–present)

-In 2001, Deathmaster resumed his original role of singer in the band, recruited new elements and resurrected the band after a 2-year hiatus, and with this new line up (The Forger and Guardian Angel II at guitars, Grom at drums) the band signed for Dragonheart records.

-DoomSword went on to publish 4 albums with Dragonheart, namely the purely epic Resound the Horn, the Viking-themed Let Battle Commence, the classic metal with Irish influences My Name Will Live On and the darker and more introspective The Eternal Battle (released on February 25, 2011).

-In 2002 DoomSword broke their live "silence" by playing a gig with Manilla Road in Porto D'Ascoli, Italy, and subsequently taking part to important underground metal festivals such as the Keep It True, Bang Your Head, Up The Hammers, Headbangers Open Air etc.
+In 2001, Deathmaster resumed his original role of singer in the band, recruited new elements and resurrected the band after a two-year hiatus, and with this new lineup (The Forger and Guardian Angel II at guitars, Grom at drums) the band signed for Dragonheart Records.
+DoomSword went on to publish four albums with Dragonheart, namely the purely epic Resound the Horn, the Viking-themed Let Battle Commence, the classic metal with Irish influences My Name Will Live On, and the darker and more introspective The Eternal Battle (released in February 2011).
+In 2002, DoomSword broke their live "silence" by playing a gig with Manilla Road in Porto D'Ascoli, Italy, and subsequently taking part to important underground metal festivals such as the Keep It True, Bang Your Head, Up the Hammers, Headbangers Open Air etc.

 Pseudonyms

 As mentioned on their official site, DoomSword adopted pseudonyms in 1997 to reinforce their bond with their main influence, US metal band Warlord.
-The pseudonyms Deathmaster and Guardian Angel are taken from names carved on headstones in the cover painting of Warlord's "Deliver Us" EP.
+The pseudonyms Deathmaster and Guardian Angel are taken from names carved on headstones in the cover painting of Warlord's Deliver Us EP.